kbase/narrative/docs/testing/unit-test-mock-library.md

 **parameters**
 * `path` - string - the path to request from the Auth2 service.
 See the Auth2 docs for details, but likely one of `token`, `me`
-* `reponse` - object - the response object that the test expects to see
+* `response` - object - the response object that the test expects to see
 * `statusCode` - int - the HTTP status code to return

 **example**